 We first computed the band structure via the empty lattice approximation introduced in Sec.\,\ref{sec:Truncated-centrals-python}, i,e., with $B_{m}=0$ and $\boldsymbol{B}_{0}=\boldsymbol{e}_{y}$.
 We employed three distinct models: the full MHD model governed by the ideal MHD equations, the analytical model referenced in Eq.\,(\ref{eq:zero-mode})-(\ref{eq:Slow_wave}), and the truncated central equation model referenced in Eq.\,(\ref{eq:Det-Trunc-eq-rhoBv}) or Eq.\,(\ref{eq:Det-Trunc-eq-xi}).
 Benchmark results are presented in Fig.\,\ref{fig:compare_image-three-models}, where the background power spectrum, discrete points, and solid curves correspond to the results of the full MHD model, truncated central equation model, and analytical model, respectively.
 The findings demonstrate excellent consistency across all three models.

 We next computed the band structure using the truncated central equation and full MHD simulations for sinusoidal periodic magnetic modulation with $B_{m}=0.1$ and $B_{m}=0.2$.
 The results are summarized in Fig.~\ref{fig:bm01_and_bm02}.
 The discrete points represent the results derived from the truncated central equation (\ref{eq:Det-Trunc-eq-rhoBv}), while the heatmaps of the power spectrum correspond to the full MHD evolution simulated with the Athena++ code.
 The power spectrum of the FWs and AWs are extracted through fast Fourier transformation (FFT) of the velocity fields $v_{x}$$\left(t,\boldsymbol{x}\right)$ and $v_{z}\left(t,\boldsymbol{x}\right)$ respectively, with both velocity fields obtained from the Athena++ simulations.
-The truncated model shows good agreement with the full MHD simulations regarding the key spectral characteristics of both wave types.{}
+The truncated model shows good agreement with the full MHD simulations regarding the key spectral characteristics of both wave types.

 As illustrated in Fig.\,\ref{fig:bm01_and_bm02}, the distinct physical phenomena induced by periodic magnetic modulation are clearly exhibited.
-For the case of $B_{m}=0.1$, a prominent frequency bandgap appears in the FWs branch {[}Fig.\,\ref{fig:bm01_and_bm02}(a){]}, which corresponds to the suppression of wave propagation within a specific frequency range.
+For the case of $B_{m}=0.1$, a prominent frequency band gap appears in the FWs branch {[}Fig.\,\ref{fig:bm01_and_bm02}(a){]}, which corresponds to the suppression of wave propagation within a specific frequency range.
 This suppression is a direct result of the spatial periodicity of the magneto-lattice.
-Meanwhile, the AWs branch splits into discrete sub-branches {[}Fig.\,\ref{fig:bm01_and_bm02}(b){]}, an effect that is absent in uniform plasmas.
-When the modulation amplitude is increased to $B_{m}=0.2$, the width of the FWs bandgap increases\textbf{ }{[}Fig.\,\ref{fig:bm01_and_bm02}(c){]}, and the splitting of the AWs branch becomes more pronounced {[}Fig.\,\ref{fig:bm01_and_bm02}(d){]}.
+Meanwhile, the AWs branch splits into discrete sub-branches {[}Fig.\,\ref{fig:bm01_and_bm02}(b){]}, an effect that is absent in uniform plasma.
+When the modulation amplitude is increased to $B_{m}=0.2$, the width of the FWs band gap increases\textbf{ }{[}Fig.\,\ref{fig:bm01_and_bm02}(c){]}, and the splitting of the AWs branch becomes more pronounced {[}Fig.\,\ref{fig:bm01_and_bm02}(d){]}.
 These results confirm that the intensity of the effects induced by such periodicity is positively correlated with $B_{m}$.
-The above observations demonstrate that the propagation of MHD waves can be tunably modulated by periodic magnetic structures, where the adjustable bandgaps allow for the targeted suppression of undesirable wave modes.
+The above observations demonstrate that MHD-wave propagation can be tuned via periodic magnetic structures, whose adjustable band gaps enable targeted suppression of undesirable wave modes.